CleverCloud/documentation/content/doc/administrate/tcp-redirections.md

 type: docs
 ---
 {{< callout type="warning" >}}
-TCP redirections are currently available free of charge as long as the feature in BETA stage.
+TCP redirections are currently available free of charge as long as the feature is in BETA stage.
 Once the feature leaves the BETA stage, it won't be free anymore.
 {{< /callout >}}